Single parents are amongst the social groups to have experienced the hardest economic shocks as a result of the Covid-19 crisis, new analysis reveals.

 Our family and divorce team have also been involved in cases where decisions were made on a financial settlements or orders pre-COVID-19, yet share prices, valuations of businesses or values of investments have plummeted (Barder Events).

-If your financial circumstances have been impacted by COVID-19 and you have legal issues relating to maintenance or financial orders, please call to speak to one of our divorce and financial experts; Nicholas Clough or Carole Nettleton on 0161 615 5554, by email to email@example.com or via livechat at www.psg-law.co.uk for a free, no obligation discussion to find out how we can help you.
+If your financial circumstances have been impacted by COVID-19 and you have legal issues relating to maintenance or financial orders, please call to speak to one of our divorce and financial experts; Nicholas Clough or Carole Nettleton on 0161 615 5554, by email to email@example.com or via livechat at www.psg-law.co.uk to find out how we can help you.